coverclock/com-diag-hazer/README.md

-Unlike the other report lines, the system or constellation to which the data applies is derived from (in order, depending on availability) the system id in the GSA sentence (only available on devices that support later NMEA versions), or an analysis of the satellite identifiers based on NMEA conventions, or the talker specified at the beginning of the sentence.
+Unlike the other report lines, the system or constellation to which the data applies is derived from (in order, depending on availability) the system id in the GSA sentence (only available on devices that support later NMEA versions), or an analysis of the Space Vehicle Identifier based on NMEA conventions, or the talker specified at the beginning of the sentence.
 The reason for this is that some devices (I'm looking at you, GN803G), specify GNSS as the talker for all GSA sentences when they are computing an ensemble solution